Validation

 ]);

-Since v4.3.5, you must set the validation rules for the placeholder field (the id field in the sample code above) for security.
+Since v4.3.5, you must set the validation rules for the placeholder field (the id field in the sample code above) for security reasons.
+Because attackers can send any data to your application.

 In this set of rules, it states that the email address should be unique in the database, except for the row that has an id matching the placeholder’s value.
 Assuming that the form POST data had the following: